Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 - @babel/node
 - @babel/preset-env

-By default Node handles importing and exporting of JavaScript files differently, but using Babel we can use the modern JavaScript features.
+By default Node.js handles importing and exporting of JavaScript files differently, but using Babel we can use the modern JavaScript features.

 We have also included `jest` as a dependency.
 This is our testing framework.